-Three days after Fosch acquired the stones he moved through the gates of his brother’s estate in Wyoming.
-It was located near the Yellow Stone national park, a five hundred acre of prime land that bordered Idaho on the western side.
-Archer’s home, a sprawling two thousand and seven hundred foot square stone building was an l-shaped two story mansion with eight spacious bedrooms tastily and luxuriously decorated.
-There was a pool house where the servants lived, a barn, a chicken coup, a stable with three thoroughbred stallions – one black, one white and one brown with the mane and tale the color of honey gold.
+Three days after Fosch acquired the stones, he moved through the gates of his brother’s estate in Wyoming.
+It was located near the Yellowstone National Park, five hundred acres of prime land that bordered Idaho on the western side.
+Archer’s home, a sprawling two thousand and seven hundred square foot stone building was an l-shaped two-story mansion with eight spacious bedrooms luxuriously decorated.
+There was a pool house where the servants lived, a barn, a chicken coup, a stable with three thoroughbred stallions – one black, one white and one brown with the mane and tail the color of honey gold.
 The black one belonged to Archer, the other two to Arianna – Archer’s lover.

-Fosch would have preferred to have come the previous night, but gongo had reported that Arianna had been home, and so Fosch had to wait.
-He’d told himself if Arianna didn’t leave by the next night he’d perform the ritual in front of her, knew she wouldn’t judge him, even if she knew the lengths Fosch had taken to procure the stones.
-After all, she wasn’t a Dhiultadh, and so lacked the reservations they had against the Seelie and unseelie courts, was in fact, friendly, if not friends, with them.
-But Arianna had left early this morning, and gongo hadn’t seen her come back.
+Fosch would have preferred to have come the previous night, but Gongo had reported that Arianna had been home, and so Fosch had to wait.
+He’d told himself if Arianna didn’t leave by the next night he’d perform the ritual in front of her, knowing she wouldn’t judge him, even if she oft guessed the lengths Fosch had taken to procure the stones.
+After all, she wasn’t a Dhiultadh, and so lacked the reservations they had against the Seelie and Unseelie courts.
+She was, in fact, friendly, if not friends, with the Sidhe land inhabitants.
+But Arianna had left early this morning, and Gongo hadn’t seen her come back.

-The moment gongo had given the all clear Fosch had left the compound – a fifty thousand acre of prime real estate just outside Bristol, Rhode Island, a ten minute travel hopping through dimensions.
-He had spent the past three days in his private study, accepting only his house assistance’s presence – when and only when he brought Fosch’s meals and no one else.
+The moment Gongo had given the all clear Fosch had left the clan’s compound, a fifty thousand acre of prime real estate just outside Bristol, Rhode Island; a ten-minute travel hopping through dimensions.
+He had spent the past three days in his private study, accepting only his house assistant’s presence – when, and only when, he brought Fosch’s meals and no one else.
 He’d gone over the ritual over and over, searched for possible different variations, made notes.

 Now here he was.
 It was very late but he had purposefully delayed his arrival, intending to keep this mission as secretive as possible.
 Gongo had gone to the pool house, made sure everyone was deep asleep, had been given orders to put anyone else into a deep slumber and keep watch.